mpliang/48hr-design/48HR-Answers.md

 ***

 ###Question 3:
-- I. My favorite project is probably the one I'm working on now.
+1. My favorite project is probably the one I'm working on now.
 It's an app that tracks your budget for you each month, reminds you of bills, and also allows you to split things like rent, gas, and other miscellaneous bills with either your roommates or friends.
 It uses the venmo and facebook apis as well as d3.
 I really like this app because of how much I've learned and I feel like it is a practical app that people might actually use someday.

-- II.
-This is a personal side project so I've contributed everything so far, both front end and backend as well as the design.
+2. This is a personal side project so I've contributed everything so far, both front end and backend as well as the design.

-- III.
-Just learning new apis like venmo and facebook have really been challenging; setting the headers when making requests and getting back the information you want hasn't always been easy.
+3. Just learning new apis like venmo and facebook have really been challenging; setting the headers when making requests and getting back the information you want hasn't always been easy.
 Even though it has been challenging, it has been a great experience!